-- Step 1: Brush teeth
+- · Step 1: Brush teeth

-- · Step 2: Use the restroom
+- Step 2: Go to the toilet

 - · Step 3: Read

 - · Step 4: Say goodnight

-- Step 5: Turn out the lights
+- Step 5: Turn off the lights

-Takeaway: Coming up with a set of instructions and giving it a name is the same concept as creating a function.
+Key point: Coming up with a set of instructions and giving it a name is the same concept as creating a function.

 Extension: Ask learners if the instructions for any of their steps could be more specific.
-For example, what are the specific steps to brushing your teeth?
+For example, what are the specific steps involving in brushing your teeth?

-Objective: Learners will begin by following directions to make a paper gem, then they'll write or draw the directions for making another shape of their choice.
+Objective: Learners will start by following instructions to create a paper gem, then they'll write or draw the instructions for making another shape of their choice.